-"Requirements for installation of all-electric water heating systems, space conditioning equipment, fireplaces and decorative gas appliances, and clothes drying appliances, and cooking appliances as specified for new construction in Sections 150.0(e), 150.0(h), 150.0(n), and 150.0(s) do not apply to additions."
+Requirements for installation of All-Electric Design water heating systems, space conditioning equipment, fireplaces and decorative gas appliances, and clothes drying appliances, and cooking appliances as specified for new construction in Sections 150.0(e), 150.0(h), 150.0(n), 150.0(u), and 150.0(v) do not apply to additions.

-J. Section 150.2(a) - Additions.
-Section 150.2(a) is amended to replace Exception 7 in its entirety as follows:
+K. Section 150.2(a) - Additions.
+Section 150.2(a) is amended to replace Exception 6 in its entirety as follows:

-"Exception 7 to Section 150.2(a): Photovoltaic systems, as specified in Section 150.1(c)14 including the exceptions listed therein, are not required for additions, except that additions of an entirely new upper level or that increase the building's total roof area by thirty percent (30%) or more shall meet the photovoltaic requirements of Section 150.1(c)14."
+Exception 6 to Section 150.2(a): Photovoltaic systems, as specified in Section 150.1(c)14 including the exceptions listed therein, are not required for additions, except that additions of an entirely new upper level or that increase the building's total roof area by thirty percent (30%) or more shall meet the photovoltaic requirements of Section 150.1(c)14.

-K. Section 150.2(b) - Alterations.
+L. Section 150.2(b) - Alterations.
 Section 150.2(b) is amended to add the following language after the first sentence:

-"Requirements for installation of all-electric water heating systems, space conditioning equipment, fireplaces and decorative gas appliances, and clothes drying appliances, and cooking appliances as specified for new construction in Sections 150.0(e), 150.0(h), 150.0(n), and 150.0(s) do not apply to alterations.""
+Requirements for installation of All-Electric Design water heating systems, space conditioning equipment, fireplaces and decorative gas appliances, and clothes drying appliances, and cooking appliances as specified for new construction in Sections 150.0(e), 150.0(h), 150.0(n), 150.0(u), and 150.0(v) do not apply to alterations."